LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 Introduction
 ============

+This manual is a kind of practical exercise that will be solved throughout the different sections.
+It is required to have basic knowledge about Java software platform in order to properly follow the document.
+Moreover, knowledge in different Java frameworks used in NavalPlan like Hibernate, Spring, ZK, JUnit, etc. would be a nice addition.

+The goal of this document is develop a **complete CRUD use case in NavalPlan**.
-Use case to be developed consists of create a new entity called ``StretchesFunctionTemplate`` that will be managed from NavalPlan interface.
+The idea consists of create a new entity called ``StretchesFunctionTemplate`` that will be managed from application interface, just like any other entity in the project.
-Summarizing, you will learn how to create a new entity, define an interface to manipulate it, store it on a database and integrate it with web services.

 ``StretchesFunctionTemplate`` will be a class to define templates for different ``StretchesFunction`` that are used in advanced allocation window.
-``StretchesFunction`` is a kind of assignment function which allow users define different stretches in order to do resource allocations.
+A ``StretchesFunction`` is a kind of assignment function which allow users define different stretches in order to do resource allocations.

 ..
 NOTE::